 Digital images in bioimaging for beginners

-Back to: Microscopy File Formats Digital images for beginners How does the computer store a microscopy image?
+Digital images for beginners How does the computer store a microscopy image?
 Photographs and microscopy images are recordings of real-world objects acquired with imaging devices.
 A microscopy image is thus a representation of the real object based on experimental setup and the device used (i.e., not "the" reality).
-The light that was detected during image acquisition is [...]
+The light that was detected during image acquisition is transformed into a digital representation of [...]

 Basics of Imaging File Formats